Office: 206 Ellis Hall

 Dr. Champagne holds undergraduate degrees in Biology (McGill, 1990) and Water Resources Engineering (Guelph, 1993) and MASc (1996) and PhD (2001) degrees in Environmental Engineering from Carleton University.
 She was a faculty member in the Department of Civil and Environmental Engineering at Carleton University (1998-2005), joined the Department of Civil Engineering at Queen’s in 2005 and has been cross-appointed to the Department of Chemical Engineering since 2006.

-- American Academy of Water Resource Engineers (Trustee)
+- American Academy of Water Resource Engineers Eminence Committee (Committe Member)